akash-dutta-dev/todo-app/README.md

 ## Todo App

 Todo App is a User-friendly Task Management Application built with Love for Pesto Tech Assignment.
-[Click to open](http://todo-app.infinityfreeapp.com)
+[Click to open](http://todo-app-99.infinityfreeapp.com)
 <br><br>
 <img src="assets/form.JPG" alt="Logo">

 ## Our Aim

 Our aim is to make task management as easy as possible.
 By providing new features regularly that enhance user experience simultaneously keeping the application lightweight for a smooth experience.
-There are lots of task management applications out there with lots of features but multiple features sometimes clutter the workspace, causing unproductivity, so our first priority is to keep the app lightweight and minimal to human eye.
+There are lots of task management applications out there with many features but multiple features sometimes clutter the workspace, causing unproductivity, so our first priority is to keep the app lightweight and minimal to human eye.
 Meanwhile keeping this entire thing free and open source forever.

 ## Built With
 ### FrontEnd